dpmcgonigle/fingerprinting-llms/docs/ISSUES.md

 ##  Description
 This is just a place to document specific issues I've run into

+##  Mixtral whitespace issue (12/01/2025)
+It appears that the Mixtral documents all start with a space, which adds a very, very low probability token to start with.

 ##  Integer out of bounds
 My token ranks is currently using int16, but it seems like the size of the vocabulary exceeds that: